-The DSL will take lead responsibility for safeguarding across the College.
-They will take part in strategy discussions and inter-agency meetings, and contribute to the assessment of students.
-They will also advise and support other members of staff on student welfare and adult at risk protection matters as well as liaise with relevant agencies such as the local authority and Police.
+The DSL will take lead responsibility for safeguarding across the college.
+They will take part in strategy discussions and inter-agency meetings, and contribute to the assessment of adults at risk.
+They will also advise and support other members of staff on student welfare matters as well as liaise with relevant agencies such as the local authority and police.

-The DSL will be required to safeguard and promote the welfare of students, and follow College policies and the Staff Code of Conduct at all times.
+The DSL will be required to safeguard and promote the welfare of students, and follow college policies and the staff code of conduct at all times.

-During term time, the DSL should always be available during College hours for staff in College to discuss any safeguarding concerns.
-Ideally this will be in person, but can also be via phone or video calling in exceptional circumstances.
+During term time, the DSL (or, in exceptional circumstances, her deputy) should always be available during college hours for staff in college to discuss any safeguarding concerns.
+Ideally this will be in person, but can also be via phone or video calling if necessary.

-Some of the safeguarding activities described below may be delegated to DDSLs, although the DSL will retain lead responsibility for the work of any DDSLs and will ensure it is completed to the highest standard.
+Some of the safeguarding activities described below may be delegated to deputies, although the DSL will retain lead responsibility for the work of any deputies and will ensure it is completed to the highest standard.